 - An explanation of any non-economic damages — such as scars, loss of physical function, and pain and suffering — with supporting photos, documents and doctor’s reports, if available.

-Demand letters should generally not ask for a specific dollar amount.
-For one thing, the full extent of damages is not always known at the time the letter is written.
+Plaintiffs should generally not ask for a specific dollar amount.
+For one thing, the full extent of damages, attorney’s fees, and court costs is not always known at the time the letter is written.

-More importantly, asking for a specific amount sets an upper limit for the negotiation that can be hard to increase.
-Therefore it is usually to the plaintiff’s advantage to have the adjustor make the first offer.
+More importantly, asking for a total amount of money sets an upper limit for the negotiation that can be hard to increase.
+Therefore it is usually to the plaintiff’s advantage to have the adjuster make the first offer.

 The exception is when the plaintiff is seeking the maximum amount payable under an insurance policy and that amount is both known for certain and supported by the evidence.